TACTICS

 The so-called "Tueller Rule" is widely misunderstood.
 It is not a rule, a law, or a justification for deadly force.
 It is simply a demonstration of timing.

-What it shows: if an average person with a knife starts approximately 21 feet away and charges at an average speed, and you have an average ability to recognize the threat, draw your firearm, and fire accurate rounds center mass — you are likely going to get stabbed.
-That's it.
+If an average person with a knife starts approximately 21 feet away and charges at an average speed, and you have an average ability to recognize the threat, draw your firearm, and fire accurate rounds center mass—you are likely going to get stabbed.

 It is not about legal justification.
 It is about human performance and reaction time under stress.